connormcd/audit_utility/README.md

     @audit_util_ps.sql
     @audit_util_pb.sql

 Ensure you edit each file to nominate the schema and tablespace you want to use.
-Needs to be run as DBA (naturally).
+Needs to be run as SYSDBA or a PDB_DBA on autonomous.
+The script will check before proceeeding.

 Functionality
 ================